How to Choose a Health Care Proxy?

 If you’ve found someone who works when considering all these questions, congratulations!
 You’ve found your healthcare proxy.

-After finding your proxy, here are several steps follow in order to make it official.
+After finding your proxy, here are several steps to follow in order to make it official.

 - Have a conversation.
 Having a conversation about your medical choices and preferences can be a difficult task.
 However, it is a critical part of your proxy’s role for them to understand your preferences and ideas.
 As a result, you need to be able to communicate well with them.